Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 There are leftover references to older modules that you might find:
 eocfm_: Once contained content for the Eastern Orthodox Church; has been superseded by Kingdom of God (kog_)
-byzfm_: Once contained content for Byzantium; has been merged with grefm
+byzfm_: Once contained content for Byzantium; has been merged with grefm_
-bulfm_: Once contained content for Bulgaria; has been merged with balkfm
+bulfm_: Once contained content for Bulgaria; expanded into balkfm_

 **Notes:
--The current mod acronym is GotB; my common prefix is "gbbf_" and will not change -The CMF trigger uses the older "grefm_" generic acronym; this will not change
+-The current mod acronym is GotB; my common prefix is "gbbf_"; this was set before the name from GBBF to GotB and will not change
+-The CMF trigger uses the much older "grefm_" generic acronym; this will not change

 ####---------- Naming Standards, Entry Prefixing, and Variable Names ----------####
 - Entry names should be intuitive and readable, i.e. "grefm_bavarocracy_progress_var"

 - The following entry prefix/suffix conventions should be following:
- -- Alerts:
+ Note: <module> should be replaced with according to which module the object belongs to, i.e. "grefm_bavarocracy_progressbar" -- Alerts:
  -- Amendments: amendment_gbbf_**
  -- Buildings: building_gbbf_**